 7. Cooperatives and Foundations

-What is the Most Popular Business Entity in Finland?
+What Is the Most Popular Business Entity in Finland?

 Oy is the most popular legal entity in Finland.
 Offering benefits like limited liability, it is a flexible option suitable for small and large businesses alike.
 Oy is often a great choice for those looking to attract investors and scale a business.